terminal42/escargot/README.md

 in the body or the corresponding `X-Robots-Tag` header was set.
 All the links found on this URI are then not followed which happens during the next `shouldRequest()` call.

+There may be use cases where a tag is not enough.
+Let's say you had a subscriber that wants to add information to a `CrawlUri` instance it actually has to load from the filesystem or over HTTP again.
+Maybe no other subscriber ever uses that data?
+And how would you store all that information in the queue anyway?
+That's why you can resolve tag values lazily.
+Doing so can be done by calling `$escargot->resolveTagValue($tag)`.
+Escargot then asks all subscribers that implement the `TagValueResolvingSubscriberInterface` for the resolved value.

+So if you want to provide lazy loaded information in your subscriber, just add a regular tag - say `my-file-info` and implement the `TagValueResolvingSubscriberInterface` that returns the real value once anybody asks for the value of that `my-file-info` tag.

+In other words, sometimes it's enough to only ask `$crawlUri->hasTag('foobar-tag')` and sometimes you may want to ask `Escargot` to resolve the tag value using `$escargot->resolveTagValue('foobar-tag')`.
+This totally depends on the subscriber.

 #### Crawling websites (HTML crawler)

 When people read the word «crawl» or «crawler» they usually immediately think of crawling websites.
 Granted, this is